Coronavirus (COVID-19): What Are the Different Types of Tests?

-To see if someone had coronavirus in the past, health care providers look for antibodies, which the body makes after an infection.
-It can tell if someone had an infection in the past, at least 2–3 weeks before the test.
-That's how long it takes the body to make antibodies after infection.
-It can't tell if the person is infected at the time of the test, which is why this test isn't used to diagnose COVID-19.
+To see if someone had coronavirus in the past, health care providers look for antibodies, which the body makes about 2–3 weeks after an infection.
+This can't tell if the person is infected at the time of the test, which is why this test isn't used to diagnose COVID-19.

 This is a blood test, with a sample taken either from a vein or a fingertip (called a "fingerstick").
 Results can be ready on the same day, or up to a week later.
 There's no home kit for antibody testing yet.

 If you or your kids get tested for coronavirus, talk with your doctor about the results and what they mean for your family.
 Someone with a positive test is infected and is contagious.
-They will need to stay home to prevent the virus from spreading to others.
-Sometimes people need to stay home even if their test is negative.
+They will need to isolate to prevent the virus from spreading to others.
+Sometimes people need to stay home and quarantine, even if their test is negative.
 Your doctor can tell you what your next steps are.

 - Coronavirus (COVID-19): Antibody Testing

 - Coronavirus (COVID-19): What Do Quarantine and Isolation Mean?